StevenBorg/ahds_dicom_service_demos/demos/rsna/readme.md

       - `az login`
       - `az account set -s "<desired Azure Subscription Name>"  `
       - `az group create --location eastus --name yourUniqueResourceGroupName `
-      - `az deployment group create --template-file .\deploy-rsna-demo.bicep --resource-group yourUniqueResourceGroupName`
+      - `az deployment group create --template-file .\deploy-rsna-demo-on-prem.bicep --resource-group yourUniqueResourceGroupName`
     - Enter a complex password that will be used later to log into the Jump-VM virtual machine that will be created
     - Wait until you have a successful deployment
 - Open https://portal.azure.com and navigate to the Overview section of resource group you just created.